 Some of Kota Kita’s most meaningful work, including its landmark project Solo Kota Kita, has been funded by aid and philanthropic organizations like the Ford Foundation, USAID, and UN-Habitat.
 Your support to Kota Kita will contribute in ensuring the continuing efforts to improve the practices and studies of inclusive and participatory planning in Indonesian cities.
 We greatly appreciate your interest in supporting Kota Kita and our activities.

 These are some ways to donate to Kota Kita:

 Feel free to contact Kota Kita to discuss how else you can help.

-Participation is the spirit of Kota Kita’s work, and more than 14 volunteers and interns have contributed to building better cities, while learning the ropes of inclusive urban planning and governance.
+Participation is the spirit of Kota Kita’s work.
+These are volunteers and interns who have contributed to building better cities, while learning the ropes of inclusive urban planning and governance.

 Addina Amalia remembers the excitement of winning the URBAN SOS design competition with other Kota Kita interns in 2011 with their Firm Foundation project entry.
 "When I was with Kota Kita, I got to work on almost everything, especially on urban design, taking projects from beginning to end, which was a great experience," she says.

 Addina is now working as a junior architect in the capital, Jakarta.
 At Kota Kita, she enjoyed being in the field to survey community members.
 She helped collect data from stakeholders and governments, and became a pro at drawing up maps and other designs.